 In November 2021, the Company entered into an amendment to the Watertown Lease, or the Amended Lease.
 The Amended Lease serves to extend the lease term of the Company's existing leased space, or the Existing Leased Space, and provides additional office and laboratory space, or the Newly Leased Space.
-The Amended Lease commenced in January 2022 and the Company's obligation to pay rent on the Newly Leased Space commencing two months after the lease commencement date for the Newly Leased Space and terminating in January 2032, which is 10 years from the rent commencement date for the Newly Leased Space and terminating in January 2032, which is 10 years from the rent commencement date for the Newly Leased Space.
+The Amended Lease commenced in January 2022 and the Company's obligation to pay rent on the Newly Leased Space commenced in March 2022, with the amount of this new rent obligation added to the Company's continuing obligation to pay rent on the Existing Leased Space.
+The Amended Lease terminates in March 2032, which is 10 years from the rent commencement date for the Newly Leased Space.
 The Amended Lease is subject to fixed rate rent escalations, provides for up to \$2.6 million in tenant improvements, and provides an option for the Company to extend the lease term of the Amended Lease for one additional five-year period.
-Upon executing the Amended Lease, the Company increased its collateral to \$3.3 million, which is recorded as restricted cash on the accompanying consolidated balance sheets.
+Upon executing the Amended Lease, the Company increased its collateral to \$3.3 million, which is recorded as restricted cash on the accompanying consolidated balance sheets as of December 31, 2022 and 2021.
 In addition to rent, under the terms of the Amended Lease, the Company is also responsible for paying its pro rata share of costs incurred for common area maintenance, real estate taxes and property insurance related to the leased space, including both the Existing Leased Space and, as of January 2022, the Newly Leased Space, which amounts are accounted for as variable lease costs.